kubernetes-retired/external-storage/docs/deployment.md

 Decide on a unique name to give the provisioner that follows the naming scheme `<vendor name>/<provisioner name>`.
 The provisioner will only provision volumes for claims that request a `StorageClass` with a provisioner field set equal to this name.

 Decide how to run nfs-provisioner.
-It can be run in Kubernetes as a pod or outside of Kubernetes as a standalone container.
+It can be run in Kubernetes as a pod or outside of Kubernetes as a standalone container or binary.
 See [here](#a-note-on-deciding-how-to-run) for help on deciding between a pod and deployment; in short, if you want to back your shares with persistent storage, running a deployment & service has some benefits.

 ### In Kubernetes - Pod